Clear the Clutter

 - Having to buy the same items repeatedly because your home organization is so poor, you cannot find what you have.

 - Hanging on to broken items because you might “fix them and use them, someday.”

 - You find yourself saving stuff because you “might need it someday” even though you’ve never used that item (or rarely).

 But, make no mistake, overcoming the poverty mindset is essential to breaking the cycle of poverty.
-And that’s what makes this so important, and so hard to do.
+You have to understand why you hold on to things or the bad habits will continue.

 It’s a learning process.
 My Depression-era grandmother raised me.
 Let me tell you, she threw away nothing.
 And I mean nothing.
 Because “you might need it someday.”
 I mean it, the woman reused aluminum foil and wax paper and washed plastic utensils.